-Where entrances are from the road network/ car parks, barriers were replaced under the 2014-19 GAP with bespoke wooden gates in a railway style.
-These incorporate a heavy-duty security bollard, to prevent unauthorised vehicle access, with a staggered chicane which slows cycles on approach to the road network.
+At most the entrances along the route, barriers were replaced under the 2014-19 GAP with bespoke wooden railway-style gates.
+These have incorporated a heavy-duty security bollard, to prevent unauthorised vehicle access, with a staggered chicane which slows cycles on approach to exits.
+The access audit has ensured that all formal access points are suitable for pedestrians; access points connecting with cycle routes and residential areas should be accessible for bicycles.

-Chicane barriers are not able to prevent motorcycles, as stopping these would also restrict horses, cycles, pushchairs and wheelchairs.
+The barriers are not able to prevent motorcycles, as stopping these would also likely restrict horses, cycles, pushchairs and wheelchairs.
 Motorcycles are not currently considered a widespread problem on the Alban Way, and local Police Community Support Officers are consulted to keep tabs on this issue.